Cases No 01 2026

 The problem

-When we started, the team's day was roughly half negotiating and half operational.
-The operational half was issuing boletos, copying contract numbers between systems, reading every inbound message to figure out what needed a reply, and updating statuses afterwards.
-Most collection teams we've worked with look like this.
+When we started, the team's day was approximately half negotiation and half operations.
+The operational half included issuing boletos, copying contract numbers between systems, reading inbound messages to identify next steps, and updating statuses afterwards.
+Many collection teams operate this way.

 The brief was to give them the operational half back.